cisagov/ScubaGear/CONTENTSTYLEGUIDE.md

 ### Linter Warnings

-For the most part warnings can & should be fixed.
-However, there are times where the fix would make the code more convoluted & difficult to maintain/understand.
-Rarely, but possibly it is just not possible to fix.
-In these cases, add a comment indicating to ignore the specific linter warning
+For the most part warnings can and should be fixed.
+However, there are times where the fix would make the code more difficult to maintain and understand.
+In these rare cases, add a comment indicating to ignore the specific linter warning.

 #### Example
 ```